Fearmongering: Psychological warfare

 Fearmongering is routinely used in psychological warfare for the purpose of influencing a target population.
 The tactics often involves defamation of an enemy by means of smear campaigns.
 False flag attacks have been used as a pretext for starting a war in many cases, including the Gulf of Tonkin incident, the Shelling of Mainila, and Operation Himmler.
 Terrorism is also a kind of psychological warfare.
 It is creating violence and terror in order to get media attention or to scare an enemy.

-A remarkable tactic is the so-called strategy of tension, which is based on making violence and chaos in order to create political instability, to defame an opponent, to pave the way for a more authoritarianism or fascist government, or to prevent the decolonization of colonies.
-The strategy of tension is associated in particular with the widespread political violence in the so-called Years of Lead in the 1960s to 1980s in Italy.
-There were many terrorist attacks in the country in these years.
-Some of these attacks were committed by right-wing and neo-fascist groups, and other attacks were attributed to left-wing groups.
-Many of the apparent left-wing attacks were suspected or confirmed false flag attacks.
+A remarkable tactic is the strategy of tension, which is based on making violence and chaos in order to create political instability, to defame an opponent, to pave the way for a more authoritarianism or fascist government, or to prevent the decolonization of colonies.
+The strategy of tension is associated in particular with the widespread political violence in the Years of Lead in the 1960s to 1980s in Italy.
+There were many terrorist attacks in the country in these years, some committed by right-wing and neo-fascist groups, and others by left-wing groups.
+Some attacks initially attributed to left-wing groups to were suspected or confirmed false flag attacks.
 The main purpose of the strategy of tension in Italy was to prevent the communists from gaining power and to pave the way for a neofascist government.
 Historians disagree about who were controlling the strategy of tension, but there is evidence that both national neofascist groups and foreign powers were involved.